pzivich/zEpid/docs/Graphics.rst

 .. image:: images/zepid_fform1.png

 In the image, the blue line corresponds to the regression line and the shaded blue region is the 95% confidence intervals.
 The red-dashed line is the ``statsmodels`` generated LOESS curve.
-The LOESS curve has the following options; remove from the plot (``loess=False``), determine the extent of surrounding that contributes to the LOWESS curve at each point (``loess_value``).
-Note that ``loess_value`` must be a value between ``0`` and ``1``.
-Aside from the LOESS curve, the discrete category model results can be displayed on the plot as well.
-Point sizes reflect the amount of data at each point.
-Repeating the above code, but with ``points=True``, we obtain the following plot
+We can also have the data points that the LOESS curve is fit to plot as well

 .. image:: images/zepid_fform2.png

-In this plot, we can see that there are less individuals in the younger age categories and some individuals between ``55-60`` who have a probability of `1` for the outcome (death).

 Quadratic
 ^^^^^^^^^^^